Standard Guidance

 OECD_CRS_2014 quick answer

-OECD Common Reporting Standard (CRS) sets the policy, control, and evidence expectations an organisation needs to demonstrate when OECD_CRS_2014 is in scope — and Quick Policy is the fastest way to turn those expectations into a defensible operating programme without months of consultant time.
+OECD Common Reporting Standard (CRS) sets the policy, control, and evidence expectations an organisation needs to demonstrate when OECD Common Reporting Standard (CRS) is in scope - and Quick Policy is the fastest way to turn those expectations into a defensible operating programme without months of consultant time.
+Every policy Quick Policy generates is scored against OECD Common Reporting Standard (CRS) with a pass mark and plain-English gap guidance, so you can see exactly where you stand before an assessor does.

 Standard facts